NeuralMonk/blood_noblood_classfication/README.md

 **Note: This is the initial phase of the Repo, designed for Classification stage of Blood-No_Blood-classification.

+# Training
+Used Google colab to train the different model.
+Here are the following step to create the model

+    1. Importing library
+    2. Data preprocessing
+        2.1 Creating test set
+        2.2 Configure the dataset for performance
+        2.3 Use data augmentation
+        2.4 Rescale pixel values
+    3. Create the base model from the pre-trained convnets 3.1 Compile the model
+        3.2 Train the model
+        3.3 Learning curves
+    4. Fine tuning
+        4.1 Un-freeze the top layers of the model
+        4.2 Compile the model
+    5. Evaluation and prediction

 # Instruction To Run Test Code